asyml/texar-pytorch/examples/gpt-2/README.md

 This is a Texar implementation of [OpenAI GPT-2 (Generative Pre-Trainning)](https://github.com/openai/gpt-2) language model, which allows to load official pre-trained model parameters, generate samples, and fine-tune the model, etc.

 With Texar, building the GPT-2 model is as simple as creating a [`TransformerDecoder`](https://texar.readthedocs.io/en/latest/code/modules.html#transformerdecoder) instance.
-We can initialize the parameters of the TransformerDecoder using a pre-trained GPT-2 checkpoint by calling `init_gpt2_checkpoint(path_to_gpt2_checkpoint)` .
+We can initialize the parameters of the GPT-2 model by specifying `pretrained_model_name` in `GPT2Decoder`.
+The pre-trained model can be retrieved from a list of: `117M`, and `345M`.

 In sum, this example showcases: